Lagrangian-based Equilibrium Propagation: generalisation to arbitrary boundary conditions & equivalence with Hamiltonian Echo Learning: Equilibrium Propagation: From static to time-varying input

-until convergence to $\hat{\bs}(\btheta, \beta)$, i.e., $\lim_{t \to \infty} \hat{\bs}_t = \hat{\bs}(\btheta, \beta)$.
-The corresponding dynamical trajectory is depicted as the blue dotted curve in Figure~\ref{fig:ep-learning}B. Importantly, the gradient descent dynamics in Equation~\eqref{eq:energy-ep-gd-free} and~\eqref{eq:energy-ep-gd-nudged} are \emph{neither physical}, nor explicitly trained to match a target trajectory.
+until convergence to ${\bs}^{\beta}(\btheta)$, i.e., $\lim_{t \to \infty} {\bs}_t = {\bs}^{\beta}(\btheta)$.
+The corresponding dynamical trajectory is depicted as the blue dotted curve in Figure~\ref{fig:ep-learning}B. Importantly, the gradient descent dynamics in Equation~\eqref{eq:energy-ep-gd-free} and~\eqref{eq:energy-ep-gd-nudged} are \emph{neither physical\footnote{i.e., the physical system does not need to implement gradient-descent dynamics explicitly; it only has to find a minimum of the energy landscape.}}, nor explicitly trained to match a target trajectory.
 As mentioned earlier, they serve as a computational tool to reach the solution of the variational problem.
 Because of these dynamics, the solutions of these variational problems are often called ``equilibrium states'' or ``fixed points''.
-The model corresponds to the free equilibrium, while the contrast between the nudged and free equilibria provide the necessary information to compute gradients through Equation~\eqref{eq:energy_ep_lr}.
+The model corresponds to the free equilibrium, while the contrast between the nudged and free equilibria provides the necessary information to compute gradients through Equation~\eqref{eq:energy_ep_lr}.

-\paragraph{Limitations.} The fact that we are only training the fixed point of the system highlights a major limitation of Energy-based EP.
+\paragraph{Limitations.} The fact that we are only training the fixed point of the system highlights a major limitation of EP.
 It can only be used to train static input-output mappings (from $\bx_0$ to $\by_0$).
-More precisely, the equilibrium state defined by Equation~\eqref{eq:energy-ep-gd-free} represents a \emph{time-independent} configuration that encodes an implicit function ${\btheta} \mapsto \hat{\bs}({\btheta}, 0)$ with static vector input $\bx_0$ and \emph{static} vector output $\by_0$.
-This fundamental constraint arises because energy functions $E(\hat{\bs}, \btheta, \bx_0)$ is applied only to instantaneous states rather than temporal trajectories.
+More precisely, the equilibrium state defined by Equation~\eqref{eq:energy-ep-gd-free} represents a \emph{time-independent} configuration that encodes an implicit function ${\btheta} \mapsto {\bs}^0({\btheta})$ with static vector input $\bx_0$ and \emph{static} vector output $\by_0$.
+This fundamental constraint arises because energy function $E({\bs}, \btheta, \bx_0)$ is applied only to instantaneous states rather than temporal trajectories.

-A challenge lies in extending the variational principle underlying the framework of EP from vector spaces (where a single state $\hat{\bs}$ is described variationally) to \emph{functional spaces}, where entire trajectories $\{\bs_t : t \in [0,T]\}$ are described by a variational principle.
-Such an extension requires moving from energy functions defined on state vectors to energy-like quantity defined on complete trajectories.
+A challenge lies in extending the variational principle underlying the framework of EP from vector spaces (where a single state ${\bs}$ is described variationally) to \emph{functional spaces}, where entire trajectories $\{\bs_t : t \in [0,T]\}$ are described by a variational principle.
+Such an extension requires moving from energy functions defined on state vectors to an energy-like quantity defined on complete trajectories.

-\subsection{Lagrangian EP: variational principle in \emph{functional} space}
+\subsection{\emph{Lagrangian EP}: variational principle in \emph{functional} space}